Tic-Tac-Dough: CBS (Summer 1978)

-On the CBS daytime summer run, the bonus round had four Xs, four Os and one dragon hidden inside the nine monitors.
-The Xs and Os were shuffled around so that one of the symbols formed a "Tic-Tac-Dough".
+On the CBS summer run, the bonus round had four X's, four O's, and one dragon hidden inside the nine monitors.
+The X's and O's were shuffled around so that one of the symbols formed a three-in-a-row.
 For each X and O a contestant revealed, $150 was added to the pot.
-The contestant won the money and a prize package for finding the "Tic-Tac-Dough" line, but could quit and take the cash at any time.
-Finding the dragon ended the round and lost all the money in the pot.
-If the dragon was found, the same prize package was at stake for the entire episode until won.
+The contestant won the money and a prize package for finding the "Tic-Tac-Dough" line but could quit and take the cash at any time.
+Later in the run, the champion automatically wins if the pot goes over $1,000.
+Finding the dragon ended the round and lost all the money in the pot; if the dragon was found, the same prize package was at stake for the entire episode until won.

-Syndication (1978–86)
+Syndication (1978–1986)

-On the syndicated run, the squares contained the words "TIC" and "TAC", and six dollar amounts: $100, $150, $250, $300, $400, $500 (originally $50, $150, $250, $350, $400, and $500).
-The remaining box concealed the dragon.
-The object was for the contestant to accumulate $1,000 or more.
-If successful, the contestant won the cash and a prize package that usually consisted of furniture, trips, jewelry, and/or appliances, totaling anywhere between $2,000 and $5,000.
-For the first five seasons, the same prize package was at stake for the entire show until won, but this was changed to a different prize package for each bonus round for the final three seasons.
-The contestant automatically won by uncovering "TIC" and "TAC" (at which point the contestant also had his/her cash total augmented to $1,000).
-However, if the contestant found the dragon, the game ended and the contestant forfeited the prize package and the accumulated money.
-The contestant could stop at any time, take the money and forgo the prize package.
-For a brief period in 1983, a contestant had to accumulate exactly $1,000 or find TIC and TAC, but this was quickly removed.
+On the syndicated run, the squares contained the words TIC and TAC, six dollar amounts: $100, $150, $250, $300, $400, $500 (originally $50, $150, $250, $350, $400, and $500), and a dragon.
+These items were shuffled and hidden behind the numbers 1 through 9, and the contestant chose one number at a time.
+If a dollar amount was revealed, it was added to the pot.
+The goal was to accumulate $1,000 or more without finding the dragon; if successful, the contestant won the money and a prize package usually worth between $2,000 and $5,000.
+For the first five seasons, the same prize package was at stake for the entire show until won, but the final three seasons offered a different package in each new bonus round.

+Finding both TIC and TAC constituted an automatic victory, awarding the prize package and increasing the pot to $1,000.
+If the dragon was found, the game ended immediately and the contestant forfeited the money.
+After any safe choice, the contestant had the option to stop the game and keep the money.
+For a brief period in 1983, a contestant had to accumulate exactly $1,000 or find TIC and TAC, but this requirement was quickly eliminated.